The Wodehouse: 18th century: Sir Samuel Hellier

 Sir Samuel spent a great deal of money on collecting a musical treasure trove of instruments and newly published works.
 He was particularly interested in Handel; indeed, the catalogue accompanying the National Portrait Gallery exhibition marking the tercentenary of the composer's birth calls Sir Samuel, and abolitionist Granville Sharp, two men of the late eighteenth century "who have left us solid evidence of the means by which they indulged their enthusiasm".
 He was also a "prominent figure at the Three Choirs Festival", one of the world's oldest classical choral music festivals.

 For centuries the families at the Wodehouse, as was usual for the squirearchy, were closely connected with the Church of England in general and the village church in particular, which holds several memorials to them.
-Sir Samuel endowed both the ancient Wombourne Benedict Biscop and the new St John's Church, Wolverhampton, which opened in 1760.
+Sir Samuel endowed both the ancient parish church of St Benedict Biscop in Wombourne and the new St John's Church, Wolverhampton, which opened in 1760.
 He provided an organ for his parish church, and his correspondence with this organist regarding playing techniques has recently been rediscovered, and is cited approvingly.

 Sir Samuel's grandmother lived to be 99, and he survived not two years longer, dying in the autumn of 1784.
 He never married and left his property to his lifelong friend Thomas Shaw, minister at St John's Wolverhampton and perpetual curate of Claverley circa 1765–1810.
 A condition of inheritance was that the recipient change his name to that of his benefactor, and in 1786 Reverend Shaw became Shaw-Hellier.
 He lived at the Wodehouse with his wife Mary, worked at St. John's Wolverhampton and at Tipton, and died in 1812.
 His son James, manager of Netherton colliery, died in 1827; he had also been known to steward the races at nearby Penn Common.
 The family continued its close ties with St. John's Wolverhampton; in addition to Sir Samuel's endowment and his successor's work there, in 1820 a daughter of the house, Parthenia, married the minister.
 Sons of the house went into the ministry, including several successive generations named Thomas.